 A symmetric key is one that may be used to encrypt and decode data.
 This implies that in order to decrypt information, the same key that was used to encrypt it must be utilized.
 In practice, the keys represent a shared secret shared by two or more people that may be utilized to maintain a confidential information link.

-Symmetric encryption is great when working with sensitive data in bulk, or encryption tasks that intend to permanently hide information without the need for decryption.
-For example, when you activate BitLocker on a Windows computer to encrypt all hard drives.
+- BitLocker: When you activate BitLocker on a Windows computer to encrypt all hard drives.
 By unlocking the PC with his/her passcode, the user will decrypt data without the risk of exposing its secret encryption key.
-Another example is VPNs, which encrypt your network traffic with a local key and don’t have the need to share that outside of your own use.

 What is an Asymmetric Key?